Oniup/cmake.nvim/README.md

-# simple-cmake.nvim
+# cmake.nvim

-simple-cmake.nvim is a simple plugin that handles cmake and building your C/C++ projects a little easier, while easily setting cmake and debug options
+cmake.nvim is a simple plugin that handles cmake and building your C/C++ projects a little easier, while easily setting cmake and debug options

 #### Installation and Setup